FAQs National Board Dental Hygiene Examination (NBDHE)

 - 200 questions in Component A (Scientific Basis for Dental Hygiene Practice, Provision of Clinical Dental Hygiene Services and Community Health/Research Principles).

 - 150 questions in Component B (12 to 15 dental hygiene patient cases).

 Q: What types of questions will I see in the NBDHE?

-- Here are the 5 types of questions that you will find:
+- Below are the types of questions you will find:

 Completion – Q: Cluster of sebaceous glands observed on the buccal mucosa is,

 Question – Q: Which type of hypersensitivity has the MOST delayed response?

 D. Type IV

 Negative – Q: The following conditions are contraindicated for the use of nitrous oxide, EXCEPT one.
 Which one is the EXCEPTION?

 A. Chronic obstructive pulmonary disease